 Manchester Airport is serviced by most of the major car service companies:

 - National Car Rental

-To rent a car, a traveler should make their way to the Manchester Airport Car Rental Village, which is reached by free of charge buses departing from all Manchester Airport terminals every 10 minutes.
+To rent a car, a traveller should make their way to the Manchester Airport Car Rental Village, which is reached by free of charge buses departing from all Manchester Airport terminals every 10 minutes.

-Travelers can rent a car upon arrival, though it’s recommended to book a car in advance to ensure that you receive the model you prefer.
+Travellers can rent a car upon arrival, though it’s recommended to book a car in advance to ensure that you receive the model you prefer.
 When renting a car, you’ll have the option of paying for fuel in advance, adding additional drivers, and/or requesting GPS to assist in navigating.